seanbradley/structly/README.md

 ...or...

-* Use a list comprehension, like so...
+* Use initialize a dictionary with values set to zero, like so...
 ```
     >>>portfolio = [
     ...{'name':'AA', 'shares':100, 'price':32.20},